 Student Behavior Consultation Team

-The purpose of this team is to provide a confidential means for early intervention of at-risk students through collaboration with campus departments, faculty and staff.
-The Student Behavior Consultation Team provides consultation, makes recommendations for action and coordinates campus resources in response to reports of disruptive or concerning behavior displayed by students, and empowers Medaille community members to be active collaborators in the intervention process.
+The purpose of this team is to provide a confidential means for early intervention of at-risk students through collaboration with campus departments, faculty, and staff.
+The Student Behavior Consultation Team provides consultation, makes recommendations for action, coordinates campus resources in response to reports of disruptive or concerning behavior displayed by students, and empowers Medaille community members to be active collaborators in the intervention process.

-Information from faculty, staff and students if confidentially shared among the team members.
+Information from faculty, staff and students is confidentially shared among the team members.
 The team broadens the scope of involvement and includes other faculty and staff members, when appropriate.
-At this point, the team will then determine an action plan and monitor the student on a case–by-case basis an appropriate action plan and follow up with the student.
-Outreach to involved parties is led by a member of the SBCT to ensure consistency and monitoring of these students when necessary.
+The team will determine on a case-by-case basis an appropriate action plan and follow up with the student.
+Outreach to involved parties is led by a member of the SBCT to ensure consistency and ongoing communication with these students when necessary.

-The core team is not meant to be the sole mechanism of communication and will not take the place of services provided by the Wellness Center, Student Conduct, Public Safety and other established student services.
+The SBCT is not meant to be the sole mechanism of intervention for students of concern, and will not take the place of services provided by the Wellness Center, Student Conduct, Public Safety and other established student services.

 What We Do

 The SBCT does not enact sanctions or administer policy regarding referrals.
 However the SBCT can coordinate and share information with offices/departments that may take administrative actions.